greatericontop/GreatStudier/README.md

 Run `main.py` in the root directory of the project.

 Default directory for sets is `~/GreatStudier/`.
-You can change this in the configurations. **NOTE MAKE SURE TO TYPE TO FULL PATH TO THE DIRECTORY OR IT MIGHT BREAK.**
+You can change this in the configurations. **MAKE SURE TO TYPE TO FULL PATH TO THE DIRECTORY OR IT MIGHT BREAK.**

-It is suggested to edit the options file though the CLI.
+It is suggested to edit the options file though the CLI, but if you're feeling brave, go ahead and edit it raw.

 Leave fields blank to exit.